hashicorp/terraform-provider-tfe/website/docs/r/policy_set.html.markdown

 # tfe_policy_set

-Sentinel Policy as Code is an embedded policy as code framework integrated with Terraform Enterprise.
+Policies are rules enforced on Terraform runs.
+Two policy-as-code frameworks are integrated with Terraform Enterprise: Sentinel and Open Policy Agent (OPA).

 Policy sets are groups of policies that are applied together to related workspaces.
 By using policy sets, you can group your policies by attributes such as environment